carlaiau/oddsportal-h2h-scraper/readme.md

 With the Rugby world cup fast approaching, we need historical closing lines for testing prediction models.
 We couldn't find any historical pinnacle odds for Rugby Union.

-We also couldn't find any simple repositories on Github, scraping odds in general needs to be done quickly, most were built ontop of Scrapy, or used parallelism, which both are overkill for this little Sunday project.
+We also couldn't find any simple repositories on Github, most were overkill for this little Sunday project.
+No parallelism, runs slow.

 May work for other sports other than Rugby Union, but has **not** been tested.

 #### Terminal
 ```